IJHidding/Dibs/README.md

 Performance is an additional big part.
 Multiprocessing options should be relatively easy to implement and will significantly enhance performance, as the whole benchmark can be split up by, for example, metabolite and this can be split over all available cores which will be likely many times faster than the current runtime.

+## Disclaimer
+While the random forest method is set as default it seems to rarely fail with some benchmarking variables.
+The error seems to be inside of the Mice library and no clear reason has been found for the error.
+Recommended to simply restart the function if it fails.